cpdis/P4_CarND_Advanced_Lane_Finding/writeup_advanced_lane_lines_20175023.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is in the first code block after the **Perpective Transform** heading.
-The function takes an input image and determines the 'src' and 'dst' coordinates based on the size of the image and a chosen offset.
-The code for the 'src' and 'dst' coordinates is below:
+The function takes an input image and determines the `src` and `dst` coordinates based on the size of the image and a chosen offset.
+The code for the `src` and `dst` coordinates is below:

 ```python
     offset = 100.